Zinc oxide: Ceramic industry

 Ceramic industry consumes a significant amount of zinc oxide, in particular in ceramic glaze and frit compositions.
 The relatively high heat capacity, thermal conductivity and high temperature stability of ZnO coupled with a comparatively low coefficient of expansion are desirable properties in the production of ceramics.
 ZnO affects the melting point and optical properties of the glazes, enamels, and ceramic formulations.
 Zinc oxide as a low expansion, secondary flux improves the elasticity of glazes by reducing the change in viscosity as a function of temperature and helps prevent crazing and shivering.
 By substituting ZnO for BaO and PbO, the heat capacity is decreased and the thermal conductivity is increased.
 Zinc in small amounts improves the development of glossy and brilliant surfaces.
 However, in moderate to high amounts, it produces matte and crystalline surfaces.
 With regard to color, zinc has a complicated influence.

 Medicine

-Zinc oxide as a mixture with about 0.5% iron(III) oxide (Fe2O3) is called calamine and is used in calamine lotion.
-Historically calamine is a mixture of the mineral forms of these oxides, zincite and hemimorphite.
-When mixed with eugenol, zinc oxide eugenol is formed, which has applications as a restorative and prosthodontic in dentistry.
+Skin treatment

-Powdered zinc oxide has deodorizing and antibacterial properties.
-ZnO is added to cotton fabric, rubber, oral care products, and food packaging.
-Enhanced antibacterial action of fine particles compared to bulk material is not exclusive to ZnO and is observed for other materials, such as silver.
-This property results from the increased surface area of the fine particles.
+Zinc oxide as a mixture with about 0.5% iron(III) oxide (Fe2O3) is called calamine and is used in calamine lotion, a topical skin treatment.
+Historically, the name calamine was ascribed to a mineral that contained zinc used in powdered form as medicine, but it was determined in 1803 that ore described as calamine was actually a mixture of the zinc minerals smithsonite and hemimorphite.